Rhonda Mapp

-Rhonda Mapp (born October 13, 1969) is a former professional basketball player.
-She played 13 professional seasons, including time in Spain, Italy, France, Turkey, Israel, and Korea.
+Rhonda Mapp (born October 13, 1969) is an American former professional basketball player.
+She played six years of professional basketball overseas before joining the WNBA in 1997.
+After her time in the WNBA, Mapp continued to play overseas, including time in Spain, Italy, France, Turkey, Israel, and Korea.

-Expanded description
+Early life

-Rhonda Mapp was hired as the coach at Queen's Grant High School in Matthews, North Carolina.
-Queen's Grant is a charter school for students in the Charlotte-Mecklenburg County area and has an enrollment of about 500.
 Mapp led Asheville to a state-championship in 1987 and has her jersey (No. 51) retired at the school.
 She still holds the school record for rebounds in a season (514) and career (1,032).